wangwangxiaoyuxuan/KARMA/README.md

 3. System Architecture
 4. Computational Creativity Evaluation
 5. KARMA’s Effect on Me
+6. References

 ## Overview and Introduction
 The KARMA project, standing for Karmic Aspect Revolving Media Arranger, is a system that in which I attempt to generate narratives where actions have causes and consequences.
 In the impressive existing works on computational narrative generation, there are already systems that seem to keep track of its own story’s events and show their continuing effect.
 Two of the best examples I found are from Botnik Studios and Pablo Gervás.
 Botnik’s *Harry Potter and the Portrait of what Looked Like a Large Pile of Ash* demonstrates a system that can narratively follow the effects of one action for a couple of lines via text predictions.
 The PropperWryter system modified from Gervás used for *Beyond the Fence* generates coherent plots with existing story schemas and a selection of actions available to the characters.
 While the depth and polish of both Botnik and PropperWryter and their products are much beyond the current KARMA system, from what I know of those systems and what I plan for mine, KARMA explores a method of narrative generation that should more clearly and intentionally model character interactions’ causes and effects.

 ## Why Focus on Consequences
 Before proceeding to describe KARMA, I want to show the purpose of consequence-focused systems such as it.
 Consequence focused narrative systems interest me because stories where characters commit actions for reasons and the actions cause sprawling effects are more interesting to think about and re-read.
 In other words, engaging stories have characters who make sympathizable choices that impact their world.

 I borrow my point about the importance of consequential actions from Anton Chekhov, a great writer and one of the fathers of early theatre modernism.
 He maintains in a letter to his friend that it is important to “[r]emove everything that has no relevance to the story.
 If you say in the first chapter that there is a rifle hanging on the wall, in the second or third chapter it absolutely must go off.
 If it's not going to be fired, it shouldn't be hanging there.”
 This is now known as Chekhov’s Gun.
 Only add an element to a story if that element will have an effect.
 Or: every action must have a consequence.